james-pre/zbench/README.md

 ## Isolation and concurrency

-Each matrix runs in a fresh process by default, so one configuration cannot warm up or poison the next, and a reference's own build is what gets loaded. `--no-isolate` runs everything in-process for debugging or profiling.
+Each matrix runs in a fresh worker thread by default, so one configuration cannot warm up or poison the next, and a reference's own build is what gets loaded.

 `-J` sets how many matrices are timed at once, defaulting to half the number of hardware threads.
-Concurrent matrices contend for the machine, which inflates absolute numbers and widens `±`; the comparison factors hold up because every reference runs under the same contention, but pass `-J 1` when the absolute numbers are the point.
+Concurrent matrices contend for the machine, which inflates absolute numbers and widens `±`;
+the comparison factors hold up because every reference runs under the same contention, but pass `-J 1` when the absolute numbers matter more.

 A matrix that crashes or outruns `--timeout` (default 300s) is reported as `N/A` rather than bringing down the run, so the references that did finish are still compared.
 This matters when the